InstaWP/instawp-connect/readme.txt

 == Changelog ==

+= 0.1.0.1 =

+- NEW - Added hard disable search engine visibility for staging sites.
+- FIX - Fixed CSS Loading in plugin due to http instead of https.

 = 0.1.0.0 - 1 Dec 2023 =

 - FIX - Incorrect versioning, updated to 0.1.0.0 instead of 0.0.1.0

-= 0.1.0.1 =

-- FIX - Fixed CSS Loading in plugin due to http instead of https.

 = 0.1.0.0 - 1 Dec 2023 =